-Galapagos cruises have become incredibly popular and there are no shortage of agencies looking to sell you a Galapagos cruise.
+Galapagos cruises have become incredibly popular, and there are no shortage of agencies looking to sell you a Galapagos cruise.
 We are here to help with honest, unbiased opinions and expert advice to help you choose the right ship and trip (one that fits your interests, ability and budget) at the best price.
-We visit the Galapagos frequently and offer travelers the most accurate, up to date information available.
-AdventureSmith Explorations founder and director, Todd Smith, along with the crew of Galapagos experts at AdventureSmith Explorations offer the following advice to travelers interested in travel to the Galapagos Islands.
+We visit the Galapagos frequently and offer travelers the most accurate, up-to-date information available.
+AdventureSmith Explorations' founder and director, Todd Smith, along with the crew of Galapagos experts at AdventureSmith Explorations offer the following advice to travelers interested in visiting the Galapagos Islands.
 We hope you enjoy our Galapagos Cruise guide.

 The Galapagos Islands are one of the most spectacular and remote locations on Earth.
 Visitation to Galapagos is limited, vessels are small and spaces fill up fast.
 Many Galapagos cruises are often sold out 6 to 9 months in advance with holidays booked more than 12 months in advance.
 For the best selection of Galapagos cruises and available cabins advance reservations are encouraged, and often required.